Learning Robust Recommenders through Cross-Model Agreement: EXPERIMENTS

 \subsection{Performance Comparison (RQ1)}

-Tabel \ref{tab:Overall_performance} shows the performance comparison on three datasets Modcloth, Adressa and Electronics.
-From the table, we can have following observations: \begin{itemize}[leftmargin=*] \item The proposed DPI and DVAE can effectively improve the recommendation performance of all the four recommenders over all three datasets.
-Either DPI or DVAE achieves the best performance compared with normal training and other denoising methods, except for few cases and the NeuMF model on Electronics, in which WBPR achieves the best performance. \item DPI and DVAE achieve relatively small improvements when using CDAE as the target recommendation model.
-The reason is that CDAE itself is based on the denoising auto-encoder which is more robust to corrupted data.
-However, there still exist improvements when training with our proposed methods. \item The performance of LightGCN is not so good on the three datasets.
+Tabel \ref{tab:Overall_performance} shows the performance comparison on Movielens, Modcloth and Adressa.
+The results on Electronics are provided in the supplement due to space limitations.
+From the table, we can have the following observations: \begin{itemize}[leftmargin=*] \item The proposed DeCA and DeCA(p) can effectively improve the recommendation performance of all the four recommendation models over all datasets.
+Either DeCA or DeCA(p) achieves the best performance compared with normal training and other denoising methods, except for few cases.
+Even if the CDAE model itself is based on the denoising auto-encoder which is more robust to corrupted data, there still exists improvement when training with our proposed methods, especially in the MovieLens dataset. \item Simple ensemble of the results from different models sometimes cannot lead to better performance, for example, in the Electronic dataset.
+The reason could be that the Electronic data is super sparse.
+The results from different models vary much more.
+Simple aggregating two very different results could lead to poor performance in such cases. \item The performance of LightGCN is not so good on Modcloth, Adressa and Electronics.
 This could be attributed to the bias of datasets.
-We can see from Table \ref{tab:dataset statistics} that users in the three datasets would only be connected to a small number of items while items are connected to a large amount of users.
-The imbalance of interaction graphs could affect the performance of LightGCN. \end{itemize} To conclude, the proposed DPI and DVAE achieve consistent and significant improvements compared with the normal training over all recommendation models.
-This demonstrates the effectiveness and the generalization ability of our methods.
+We can see from Table \ref{tab:dataset statistics} that users in three datasets would only be connected to a small number of items while items are connected to a large amount of users.
+The imbalance of interaction graphs could affect the performance of LightGCN. \end{itemize}